qnguyen1206/Ragnar/CODE_OF_CONDUCT.md

-# 📝 Code of Conduct
+📝 Code of Conduct

-Take Note About This... **Take Note...**
+(Educational Tool – Please Read Carefully)

+Take note about this… Take note…

-## 🤝 Our Commitment
+🤝 Our Commitment

-We are committed to fostering an open and welcoming environment for all contributors.
-As such, everyone who participates in **ragnar** is expected to adhere to the following code of conduct.
+This project is an educational tool, and we are committed to fostering an open and welcoming environment for all participants.
+Everyone who contributes to Ragnar is expected to follow the guidelines in this Code of Conduct.

-## 🌟 Expected Behavior
+🌟 Expected Behavior

-- **Respect:** Be respectful of differing viewpoints and experiences.
+Respect: Be respectful of differing viewpoints, cultures, and experiences.

-- **Constructive Feedback:** Provide constructive feedback and be open to receiving it.
+Constructive Feedback: Give constructive feedback and remain open to receiving it.

-- **Empathy and Kindness:** Show empathy and kindness towards other contributors.
+Empathy & Kindness: Show understanding, patience, and kindness to others.

-- **Respect for Maintainers:** Respect the decisions of the maintainers.
+Respect for Maintainers: Acknowledge and respect decisions made by maintainers.

-- **Positive Intent:** Assume positive intent in interactions with others.
+Positive Intent: Assume good intentions in discussions and collaborations.

-## 🚫 Unacceptable Behavior
+🚫 Unacceptable Behavior

-- **Harassment or Discrimination:** Harassment or discrimination in any form.
+Harassment or Discrimination: Any form of harassment, discrimination, or hateful conduct.

-- **Inappropriate Language or Imagery:** Use of inappropriate language or imagery.
+Inappropriate Language or Imagery: Use of sexually explicit, violent, or offensive content.

-- **Personal Attacks:** Personal attacks or insults.
+Personal Attacks: Insults, threats, or targeted personal criticism.

-- **Public or Private Harassment:** Public or private harassment.
+Public or Private Harassment: Unwanted communication or intimidation in any form.

-## ⚖️ Enforcement
+⚖️ Enforcement

-Instances of unacceptable behavior may be addressed by the project maintainers, who are responsible for clarifying and enforcing this code of conduct.
-Violations may result in temporary or permanent bans from the project and related spaces.
+Project maintainers are responsible for interpreting and enforcing this Code of Conduct.
+Violations may result in actions such as warnings, temporary restrictions, or permanent removal from the project or related communication channels.

-## 🙏 Acknowledgments
+🙏 Acknowledgments

+This Code of Conduct is adapted from the
+Contributor Covenant, version 2.0

 This code of conduct is adapted from the [Contributor Covenant, version 2.0](https://www.contributor-covenant.org/version/2/0/code_of_conduct.html).